Anchorage Daily News - Sunday April 14, 2013

 “We’ve done a lot of trips up here but the MacKenzie Delta at that time of year was more than I could imagine,” said Farrell.
 “It sapped our morale.
 We started to lose our drive a little bit.
 But we really wanted to check out the Arctic coast.”

 The walk along the north edge of Canada and Alaska was particularly rewarding, they said.
-There was fairly good footing along the beaches of the continent and the barrier is-
+There was fairly good footing along the beaches of the continent and the barrier is- lands.
+The pack rafts proved effective at water crossings.
+There was a lot of wildlife and beached whale carcasses along the route.

 But it too had unexpected challenges, including, Farrell said, finding fresh water.

 Arriving in Kaktovik, they turned inland again, crossing the tundra of the Arctic National Wildlife Refuge and going over the Brooks Range.
 They floated down the Chandalar River to Arctic Village, where they mailed their pack rafts to Anaktuvuk Pass to lighten the load for the next leg of the journey.
-Once
+Once they got to Anaktuvuk, they planned to go back to switching from hiking to floating.

 The little backpackable craft generally worked well.